mechfish/aws-ci-demo/README.md

 GITHUB_OAUTH_TOKEN=abcd1234 GITHUB_USERNAME=mememe AWS_EC2_KEYNAME=my-keypair python ci/bin/provision.py
 ```

-The CloudFormation stack will be created and the script will pause to
+Two CloudFormation stacks will be created.
+The "CI" stack is built
+first.
+It includes a CodePipeline setup which builds a second "web"
+stack, and deploys a build of the site source to the web stack.
+The
+`provision.py` script will wait for the web stack to appear.
+While
-wait until it is complete.
-You can follow the stack event stream on
+you're waiting, you can follow the stack event streams on the AWS
-the AWS console.
+console.

-When the stack succeeds, the provision command will exit by printing
+When the launch succeeds, `provision.py` should exit by printing the
-the DNS name which you can use to access your web page!
+DNS name which you can use to access your web page!

+**FIXME: cite typical timing **

 ## Teardown